 Knowledge Base

-About 1036 wordsAbout 3 min
+About 1397 wordsAbout 5 min

-Through code repositories, you can quickly create enterprise or personal knowledge bases.
-By uploading documents to code repositories and configuring knowledge base-related pipelines, documents can be automatically processed by large language models and uploaded to the knowledge base for use in page Q&A and OpenAPI scenarios.
+You can quickly create enterprise or personal knowledge bases through code repositories.
+By uploading documents to a code repository and configuring knowledge base-related pipelines, you can automatically process document content through large models and upload it to the knowledge base for use in scenarios such as page Q&A and Open API calls.
 This can be used to quickly build RAG (Retrieval-Augmented Generation) applications.

 Understanding the RAG Application Building Process

 Use the CNB knowledge base plugin to import repository documents into CNB's knowledge base.
-The plugin runs in cloud-native builds and automatically handles document chunking, tokenization, vectorization, and other operations.
+The plugin runs in cloud-native builds and automatically handles document slicing, tokenization, vectorization, and other operations.
 Once the knowledge base is built, it can be used by downstream LLM applications.

-2. Call CNB Open API for Retrieval and Develop LLM Applications
+2. Call CNB Open API for retrieval and develop LLM applications

 After the knowledge base is built, use CNB's Open API for retrieval and combine it with LLM models to generate answers.

-1.User asks a question
+User asks a question

-2.After understanding the user's question, use a query to call knowledge base retrieval.
-As mentioned above, use CNB's Open API for retrieval to get relevant document segments
+After understanding the user's question, use Query to call the knowledge base for retrieval.
+As mentioned above, use CNB's Open API for retrieval to get relevant document fragments

-3.After getting results from CNB knowledge base retrieval, construct and concatenate the prompt with question + knowledge context.
-For example, the concatenated prompt would typically look like this:
+After getting the retrieval results from the CNB knowledge base, construct and concatenate the Prompt question + knowledge context.
+For example, the concatenated prompt generally looks like this:

-User Question: {user question}
+User Question: {User Question}

 Knowledge Base:

-{content retrieved from knowledge base}
+{Content retrieved from knowledge base}

-4.Send the concatenated prompt to the LLM model to generate an answer and return it to the user
+Please answer the user's question based on the knowledge base above.- Send the concatenated prompt to the LLM model to generate an answer and return it to the user

-Specific Usage Methods
+Usage

 Plugin image name: cnbcool/knowledge-base

-to use the knowledge base plugin.
-As configured below, when code is committed to the repository's main branch, it will trigger the pipeline and automatically use the knowledge base plugin to perform chunking, tokenization, vectorization, and other processing on Markdown files, then upload the processed content to CNB's knowledge base.
+Configure the pipeline in the code repository's .cnb.yml to use the knowledge base plugin.
+As shown in the configuration below, when there is a code commit to the repository's main branch, it triggers the pipeline to automatically use the knowledge base plugin to slice, tokenize, vectorize Markdown files and upload the processed content to CNB's knowledge base.

 main: